mnott/mnott.de/How to make KoolReport run in Virtual Directories.md

 comment_status: open
 ---

 I was wondering why the path lookup in KoolReport (see also [this](https://www.mnott.de/how-to-install-apache-http-server-on-windows/)) doesn't work.
-Turns out, in `vendor/examples/helpers/common.php`, you need to change
+Turns out, in `examples/helpers/common.php`, I had to change

 ```php
 	return $root_url;